What is Pupil Premium?

 Pupil Premium resources may also be used to target higher attaining children on FSM to achieve GDS at the end of KS1 or KS2

 Impact of provision will be evaluated at least termly and amended, where appropriate, if strategies are not effective enough in raising standards.

-The Governors will publish information on how they have used their PPG to address the issue of narrowing the gap for socially disadvantaged pupils.
+The academy will publish information on how it has used its PPG to address the issue of narrowing the gap for socially disadvantaged pupils.